 Tony and Eileen Coronado lived in Romoland, California since 1984.
-In October 2006, we moved to our new ranch in Deer Park, Washington in October 2006.
+In October 2006, we moved to our new ranch in Deer Park, Washington.
 It was a ‘Noah’s Arc’ experience without the water (7 horses, 13 dogs, 2 cats, 2 fish, and a tortoise!).

 The Aussies have always been the versatile, beautiful, loyal companions, dependable babysitters, and great ranch dogs that have made this breed so popular today.
 The rest of the world is just finding out what we’ve known for years.
 Australian shepherds are wonderful dogs, no others are so versatile, loyal and loving!

 Aussies excel in agility, herding, conformation, obedience, tracking, scent work and just being your best friend.
 We’ve even done Search and Rescue with one of our boys, Gorgeous.
-He was ready for certification testing in less than 3 mos. compared to the normal 9 mos. of training, and accepted and “hit” upon cadaver scenting.
+He was ready for certification testing in less than 3 mos. compared to the normal 9 mos. of training, and accepted and consistently “hit” upon cadaver scenting.
+Not many dogs will do that .

-Side note: for years (1990’s) horse people dewormed their horses with Ivermectin, it was a miracle drug at that time, it is currently ineffective as a wormer.
+Side note: for years (since the early1990’s) horse people dewormed their horses with Ivermectin, it was a miracle drug at that time, however it is currently ineffective as a wormer.
 We found that if Aussies and other merle gene dogs, somehow ingested any of the Ivermectin or horse manure (yes dogs love horse poop) from a newly dewormed horse, dogs were dropping dead, having neurological issues resulting in seizures and sometimes permanent damage from the effects of the drug.
 Most of us just used common sense and did our best to keep the dogs away from Ivermectin and the horses that ingested it for 48 hours.
-There was no name for this condition until the last few years, the gene has been identified and labeled MDR1.
+There was no name for this condition until the last few years, that gene has been identified and labeled as MDR1.

 Australian shepherds are beautifully colored with a wide variety of patterns that never get repeated.
 We have all four colors, reds, blacks, red merles and blue merles.
 Eyes can be any pattern from blue (marbled, halves, striped, and dotted) to brown, green or amber.
 We even produce blue eyed tri’s and bi’s.